New York City Housing Authority: Governance and operations

 NYCHA is a public-benefit corporation, controlled by the Mayor of New York City, and organized under the State's Public Housing Law.
 The NYCHA ("NYCHA Board") consists of seven members, of which the chairman is appointed by and serves at the pleasure of the Mayor of New York City, while the others are appointed for three-year terms by the mayor.
-The board includes three members who are residents of public housing, and a board chair who also serves as NYCHA’s chief executive officer.
+The board includes three members who are residents of public housing, and a board chair who also serves as NYCHA's chief executive officer.

+On September 15, 2022, Mayor Eric Adams announced a new two person leadership structure for NYCHA with a split between the NYCHA Chair and CEO roles, with the CEO managing the day-to-day operations and the Chair overseeing the NYCHA Board.

 The Authority is the largest public housing authority (PHA) in North America.
 In spite of many problems, it is still considered by experts to be the most successful big-city public housing authority in the country.
 Whereas most large public housing authorities in the United States (Chicago, St. Louis, Baltimore, etc.) have demolished their high-rise projects and in most cases replaced them with lower density housing, New York's continue to be fully occupied.
 Most of its market-rate housing is also in high-rise buildings.

 NYCHA also administers a citywide Section 8 Leased Housing Program in rental apartments.
 However, new applications for Section 8 have not been accepted since December 10, 2009.

 New York also maintains a long waiting list for its apartments.
 Because of demand, the Housing Authority in recent years, has selected more "working families" from applicants to diversify the income structure of occupants of its housing, as had been typical of residents who first occupied the facilities.
 NYCHA's Conventional Public Housing Program has 175,636 apartments (as of 2018) in 325 developments throughout the city.

 NYCHA has approximately 13,000 employees serving about 173,946 families and approximately 392,259 authorized residents.
 Based on the 2010 census, NYCHA's Public Housing represents 8.2% of the city's rental apartments and is home to 4.9% of the city's population.
 NYCHA residents and Section 8 voucher holders combined occupy 12.4% of the city's rental apartments.